 Approximately 70 percent of all GS students receive some form of financial aid.
 Prospective students are encouraged to apply for financial aid when completing an admissions application.

-While General Studies scholarships can range from $500 to $18,000, students in their first period of enrollment will typically receive a scholarship between $7,500 and $9,000.
-Scholarships are awarded to students with demonstrated academic achievement and are influenced by financial need.
+While General Studies scholarships can range from $500 to $25,000, students in their first period of enrollment will typically receive a scholarship between $9,000 and $12,000.
+Scholarships are awarded to students with demonstrated academic achievement and are influenced by financial need, however, the School of General Studies does not meet full need.
 Amounts typically increase from year to year based on academic success.

 Financial aid applications must be submitted by the appropriate deadlines in order to receive priority consideration.